Contra: Evolution Review

 You will find Contra to be… a real BLAST from the past!

 Contra: Evolution is the first official Contra game for iOS, bringing all of the run-and-gun action of the 1988 original with 21st century graphics and controls to the palm of your hands.

 Bill “Mad Dog” Rizer and Lance “Scorpion” Bean are back to business fighting aliens in the jungles of South America--but can you survive one of the hardest games ever?
 Collect power-ups, unlock new levels and characters, and take on challenges in this arcade blast from the past.
-With updated HD graphics, get ready for a whole new Contra experience!
+With updated HD graphics and future iOS 7 compatibility, get ready for a whole new Contra experience!

 What's New in Version 1.2.3* Added Boss Rush mode and Ranking system.

 * Improved handling system.

 * Adjusted upgrade award items.

 * Improved interface graphics.

 * Optimized the battle screen and added particle effects.